AppCivico/spottingbot/README.md

 # spottingbot
 Analyzing profile on Twitter for detect behavior of a spamming bot

+**spottingbot is an experimental and open-source project that needs you to evolve, do not hesitate to contribute on our [GitHub repository](https://github.com/AppCivico/spottingbot) by pull request or to contact us at [valentin@appcivico.com](mailto:valentin@appcivico.com).
+A documentation about how the current indexes are calculated is also available [here](https://github.com/AppCivico/spottingbot/blob/master/documentation/)**

 ## Usage

 spottingbot can be used both as a [command-line interface application (cli)](https://github.com/AppCivico/spottingbot#command-line-interface) or as an [independent module](https://github.com/AppCivico/spottingbot#module)